anbox-cloud/discourse-docs/reference/platforms.md

 Display settings for the `null` can be configured in the same way as for the `swrast` platform.

-Instead of supplying the display settings via userdata through the `amc launch` command they can be alternatively written before the start of the Anbox runtime (e.g. in a restore or install hook) to `/var/lib/anbox/display_settings`.
+Instead of supplying the display settings via userdata through the `amc launch` command they can be alternatively written before the start of the Anbox runtime (e.g. in a pre-start hook) to `/var/lib/anbox/display_settings`.
 The format remains the same as when supplied as userdata.

 ### `webrtc` platform